-The recent death of Queen Elizabeth II’s husband, Prince Philip, is a reminder that the Queen’s nearly 70-year reign is in its final stretch.
-Most Brits do not remember a time when Queen Elizabeth II, now 95, did not reside in the Buckingham Palace.
-Prince Charles III (72), the Queen’s eldest son and heir, is undeniably less popular than his mother, prompting the question of whether the British monarchy will survive for much longer after Elizabeth is gone.
+Queen Elizabeth II’s 70-year reign has come to an end.
+A sad time for many, and most Brits do not remember a time when Queen Elizabeth II did not reside at Buckingham Palace.
+King Charles III (73), the Queen’s eldest son and heir, is undeniably less popular than his mother, and the dramatic transition follows recent commotions surrounding Harry and Meghan's highly publicized split from royal life, leaving some to question the future of the British monarchy.
 Is it time to give the monarchy a royal good-bye wave?
 We asked a few of our researchers to share some thoughts on the situation of the British monarchy today.

 A Royal Mess?